 “That wouldn’t, happen, right sir?” the minion interrupts, “This inspection…” he begins hyperventilating.
 “This inspection has been planned for an entire month, and we’ve never really had a problem like this before, so I guess that leads me to ask is if there is an inconsistency in the books, couldn’t we just ask ourselves if there’s a problem to begin with surrounding the context of the-”

 Finally, Inspection Minion snaps.
 “No!
 No, sir!
 I have no clue!
 I haven’t the slightest clue!
 Please don’t send me to The Minion Wago-”

-“Please, dear inspector,” Chaos cuts in, patting the meter high minion on the head, “there’s nothing to worry about, we’ll get to the bottom of it and have a grand time afterwards.”
+“Please, dear inspector,” Chaos cuts in, patting the meter-high minion on his head, “there’s nothing to worry about.
+We’ll get to the bottom of it and have a grand time afterwards.”

 “D-doing what?”
 Inspection Minion asks.